projectatomic/atomic-site/source/blog/2018-03-08-update-kernel-arguments-on-atomic-host.html.md

 # Conclusion:

-Those are all the major functionalities for `rpm-ostree ex kargs`.
-Feel free to try this out, feedbacks are always welcome!
+This covers all the major functionalities for `rpm-ostree ex kargs`.
+Feel free to try this out, feedback is always welcome!
-To post feedback about this command, you can post a issue on [rpm-ostree repo](https://github.com/projectatomic/rpm-ostree/issues), or join #atomic on freenode to ask questions.
-Thank you for reading this document!
+To post feedback about this command, you can post an issue on [rpm-ostree repo](https://github.com/projectatomic/rpm-ostree/issues), or join #atomic on freenode to ask questions.
+Thanks for reading!

 # More information:
 - [Upstream pull request](https://github.com/projectatomic/rpm-ostree/pull/1013)